-Pls call me when you find a quiet moment, no hurry
+“Pls call me when you find a quiet moment, no hurry

-“Still?”
-People ask me, surprised.
+“Still?” people ask me, surprised.

-I wish we had a day of the dead in America like they do in so many other countries.
+If only we had a Day of the Dead in America like they do in so many other countries.

 I met a young mom this weekend who lost both her parents and three other relatives, all within a year, all before her own two sons were born.

-It too much to bear alone.
+It’s too much to bear alone.